The Sekichou-shi stomped off in a huff.

 Hisho wished to make a porcelain magpie that aroused in the archer feelings of guilt, that equally stung the hearts of the onlookers.

-“Well, for now, here’s what I’ve been able to turn up.”
+“Well, here’s what I’ve been able to turn up.”

 Hisho turned around, Seikou’s voice abruptly bringing him back to the here and now.
 Seikou came in carrying an armful of papers and documents.